strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 The primary reason for the episode of care

 :Domain:
   :1: Psychological intervention
   :2: Clinical care coordination
   :3: Complex care package for adults
   :4: Care package for a youth with severe mental illness

 Proficiency in spoken English
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The self-assessed level of ability to speak English, asked of people whose first language is a language other than English or who speak a language other than English at home.

 :Domain:
   :0: Not applicable (persons under 5 years of age or who speak only English)
   :1: Very well
   :2: Well
   :3: Not well
   :4: Not as all
   :9: Not stated/inadequately described

+:Notes:
+  CODE 0: Not applicable (persons under 5 years of age or who speak only English)
+          Not applicable, is to be used for people under 5 years of age and people who speak only English.
+  CODE 9: Not stated/inadequately described
+          Not stated/inadequately described, is not to be used on primary collection forms.
+It is primarily for use in administrative collections when transferring data from data sets where the item has not been collected.

 Provider category
 ^^^^^^^^^^^^^^^^^

 The type or category of the provider.

 :Domain:
   :1: Psychologist (clinical)
   :2: Psychologist (generalist/other)
   :3: Social worker